Overview of Audit Methods

 - Deploy the Inventory Analyzer package to a centralized location in the remote network and automate the audit agent using domain logon scripts or scheduled tasks.

-When using this audit method, there is no direct link between the Inventory Server and deployed audit agents; this is why any configuration changes or updated versions of the audit agents have to be manually re-deployed.
+When using this audit method, there is no direct link between the Automation Server and deployed audit agents; this is why any configuration changes or updated versions of the audit agents have to be manually re-deployed.

 The Portable Audit is a method of auditing computers on locked-down networks and non-networked computers, based on using audit agents in the standalone mode.
 Typically, the Inventory Analyzer package is deployed to a flash drive, which is used to audit individual computers manually.
-Audit snapshots are stored on the same flash drive and then uploaded into the Alloy Discovery database.
+Audit snapshots are stored on the same flash drive and then uploaded into the database.

-Alloy Discovery audit network devices using the Direct Network Scan.
+Network Inventory audit network devices using the Direct Network Scan.
 This method enables collecting inventory information about networked printers, scanners, hubs, routers and other devices via SNMP.